josephklause-401-advanced-javascript/data-structures-and-algorithms/challenges/mock-interiew-extra-credit/biggestElement/README.md

 # Challenge Summary
-Class 14 Code Challenge of Career track - Question One
+Class 14 Code Challenge of Career track - Question One: GetMax!

 ## Challenge Description
 Write a method called getMax that returns the 'biggest' element in the stack